DOV-Vlaanderen/saga-watem/docs/flanders-tool.md

 - a parcel raster
 - a parcel shape (and other data input from Flanders, i.e. GRB, WLAS)

-The first tool only takes the arcel map (see section 'Parcel map generation') as input.
+The first tool only takes the [Parcels grid](##parcels-map-generation) as input.
 The Parcel map is translated as follows:

 - 0.37 for cropland (code in [2,9999])
 - 0 for water (open water/river) and infrastructure/roads (code = -1 and -2)
 - 0.001 for forests (code = 10000)

-In the second tool, the functionalities to generate the parcel map (see section 'Parcel map generation') are used.
+In the second tool, the functionalities described in [Parcels map](##parcels-map-generation) are used.
 In other words, the tool has as input (see definition [Parcels map](##parcels-map-generation)):